addiction chronic pain

 It's true that many people can take prescription opioids with no risk of addiction.
 But other people, especially those who have genetic predispositions or a history of substance abuse, are more vulnerable.
 Unfortunately, it's tough to determine who's who before the addiction happens.

-"Everyone who takes a controlled substance is at risk of addiction," Dr. Bulat says.
+"Everyone who takes a controlled substance is at risk of addiction," Dr. Trahan says.
 "That's why doctors have implemented better prescribing practices that minimize the use of opioids.
 Today, opioids are no longer a first-line treatment."

 There are many potential treatments for chronic pain that don't increase the risk of addiction, including: